Sala Chaloem Thai

 Sala Chaloem Thai was once considered one of the most popular and modern movie theatres.
-It was dismantled in early 1989 as a result of a cabinet resolution, because it obscured the scenery of Wat Ratchanadda and Loha Prasat.
+It was dismantled in 20 March 1989 as a result of a cabinet resolution, because it obscured the scenery of Wat Ratchanadda and Loha Prasat.
 All projectors and seats were handed over to the National Film Archive.
 The site later became home to a Royal Pavilion Mahajetsadabadin and a memorial to King Rama III.